 Key Takeaways

-The best cash back combination is the Blue Cash Preferred® Card From American Express combined with the Wells Fargo Active Cash® Card or the Citi Double Cash® Card.
+We found that the best overall cash back combination is the Blue Cash Preferred® Card from American Express combined with the Wells Fargo Active Cash® Card or the Citi Double Cash® Card.

 Pair a card that offers high bonus cash back in categories with another card to maximize your cash back.
 It can be with another card that offers different bonus categories or a flat cash back card.

-Keep it simple and don’t overthink it.
+Keep it simple, and don’t overthink it.
 Keep a maximum of two cards in your wallet for everyday spending and know when to use them.
-If you want to continue to optimize, pick cards that can stay at home or in your digital wallet most of the time and are obvious when you’ll use them, like the Prime Visa.
+If you want to continue to optimize, pick cards that can stay at home or in your digital wallet most of the time and are obvious when you use them, like the Prime Visa Card.

 Two Cash Back Cards Increase Your Cash Back Rate

-The best cash back combination for is the Wells Fargo Active Cash® Card with Blue Cash Preferred® Card From American Express.
-The Active Cash card is the best cash back card overall, and the Blue Cash Preferred is best cash back card for bonus category cash back because of the 6% cash back on purchases at U.S. groceries for the first $6,000 annually.
+The best cash back combination is the Wells Fargo Active Cash® Card with the Blue Cash Preferred® Card from American Express.
+The Active Cash card is the best cash back card overall, and the Blue Cash Preferred is the best cash back card for bonus categories, thanks to its 6% cash back on purchases at U.S. supermarkets for the first $6,000 spent annually, then 1%.

-Pay for purchases using the Blue Cash Preferred card where it offers high bonus cash back category rates and pay for everything else with the Active Cash card.
+Pay for purchases using the Blue Cash Preferred card, which offers high bonus cash back category rates, and pay for everything else with the Active Cash card.

 Best for Flexible Spending

-This combination requires a more active role in planning and tracking your spend.
+This combination requires a more active role in planning and tracking your spending.
 Everything is purchased with the Double Cash card except for your primary spending category for the month.
-Either pick a category and put that all on the Custom Cash every month, or use the custom cash card for bigger ticket purchases.
+Either pick a category and put that all on the Custom Cash every month, or use the Custom Cash card for bigger ticket purchases.
 Just make sure you check on the bonus categories before you spend.

 It is optimal to spend only $500 on a category per month, but that might be too high.
-You’ll still earn great cash back rates if you spend in the $400 to $750 per month range on your top category.
+You'll still earn great cash back rates if you spend $400 to $750 per month in your top category.

-Add cards that earn high cash back rates in categories where you do most of your spending to maximize your cash back.
-If you have multiple cards with bonus categories, map out how to use them so they aren’t overlapping.
+Add cards that earn high cash back rates in categories where you spend most to maximize your cash back.
+If you have multiple cards with bonus categories, map out how to use them so they aren't overlapping.

 Pick cards that are easy for you to remember how to use.
 If your system is so complex that you need to look at a note stored in your phone to figure out which card to use, then that defeats the purpose of convenience.

-The 11 Best Cash Back Cards to Add To Your Existing Cash Back Cards
+11 Best Cash Back Cards to Add to Your Existing Cards

 Limit Cards in Rotation